aws-solutions-library-samples/guidance-for-carbon-data-lake-on-aws/front-end/carbonlake-ui-cloudscape/documentation/README.md

 ## 🚀 Quick Setup Guide

 For the simplest setup you will need to have access to a linux or unix shell.
 If you are running MacOS or Linux you don't need to do anything else.
-If you are working with Windows you will need to install a linux shell emulator.
+If you are working with Windows you will need to install a linux shell emulator such as WSL.
+If you are using windows either skip to the manual installation or make sure you have a way to execute shell script commands.
 You will also need to install jq with `brew install jq` `apt-get install jq` or another suitable method for package installation.
 For more on installing jq for your operating system visit the [jq docs](https://stedolan.github.io/jq/download/).

 ### Instructions